 In order to achieve the ultimate vision, AfriScotia’s mission is comprised of several key activities and themes.

-Although some of our necessary work will be carried out internally, the key ethos of AfriScotia is to collaborate on an equal basis with African people, organisations, and institutions, fostering and maintaining strong links between Scotland and Africa.
+Although much of Afriscotia’s work (such as academic research) is conducted internally, the key ethos of AfriScotia is to collaborate on an equal basis with African people, organisations, and institutions, developing and maintaining strong links between Scotland and Africa.
 There are no restrictions on who we aim to collaborate with, so this may include Government departments, NGO, CSO, the education sector, the private sector, or any relevant individual citizens.

-Professional, in-depth research underpins everything that we do at AfriScotia.
+Professional, in-depth research underpins everything that AfriScotia does.
 We have expertise in all areas of quantitative and qualitative methods, and have experience of conducting research including ethnographic, interview, survey, statistical, thematic, literature-based, focus group and other key approaches to gathering and analysis of data, which can be used to inform developments in policy and practice at the local and / or national level.

-Research in isolation may be useful, as the creation of accessible knowledge is a societal benefit in itself, however larger-scale impact can be created through the provision of training to stakeholders who are in the position to embed research findings into policy and practice in the country in question.
-Training programmes are created in collaboration with the requesting stakeholder, and are tailored to the group in question.
-Training programmes can be conducted with groups as small as 3 or 4, or as large as 150.
+Research in isolation may be useful, as the creation of accessible knowledge is a societal benefit in itself, however larger-scale impact can be created through the design of training for stakeholders who are in the position to embed research findings into policy and practice.
+Training programmes can be developed in collaboration with the requesting stakeholder, and are tailored and contextualised to the stakeholder group in question.
+Training programmes can be developed for groups as small as 3 or 4, or as large as 300 and above.

 Culture & The Arts